 Understanding particles-placenta interactions

 Increasing the understanding if and how particle properties can be employed to steer particle barrier interaction and effects is a prerequisite for the development of safe and effective particle-based therapies to treat the mother, the fetus or placental disorders with reduced off-target effects.
 We aim to obtain new mechanistic insights into particle-barrier interactions using our advanced placental models, extensive material knowhow and access to state-of-the art analytics.
-This research is supported by funding from the 7th Framework Program of the European Comission (EC-FP7-MARINA-263215 and EC-FP7-NANOSOLUTIONS-309329) and the BMBF-project NanoUmwelt (03X0150).
+This research is supported by funding from the Swiss National Science Foundation (31003A-179337) and received previous founding by the 7th Framework Program of the European Comission (EC-FP7-MARINA-263215 and EC-FP7-NANOSOLUTIONS-309329) and the BMBF-project NanoUmwelt (03X0150).

 Graphene and graphene-related materials (GRM) exhibit enormous technological potential, especially in the field of electronics, photonics, optoelectronics and composites, but also for biomedical applications.
 Nevertheless, the GRM safety landscape is not fully explored yet.
 The aim of our activities within the Graphene flagship project is to obtain a systematic understanding of the impact of GRM on human cells and biological barriers with respect to the physicochemical properties of the materials.
 Current investigations focus on the air-blood barrier in the lungs, the intestinal barrier and the placental barrier.
 This research is supported by funding from European Union 7th Framework Program Graphene Flagship project (EU-Graphene Flagship n°604391), the EU Horizon2020 Framework Graphene Flagship project GrapheneCore1 (n°696656) and the Swiss National Science Foundation.

 Dr. Tina Buerki-Thurnherr, Group Leader Particles@barriers

 Alma Mater: ETH Zurich